 Cast iron is more trouble to clean but it’s worth it.
 Use very hot water and dry.
 Then using a paper towel wipe the inside with a thin layer of olive oil and set in a warm oven to completely dry.
 As you do this you will be continually increasing the layers of seasoning and its non-stick quality.
 Don’t use soap when cleaning or you’ll remove the seasoning.
 Only use soap when it rusts (an SOS or Brillo pad) and then re-season it.
 Also cooking fish will leave a flavor in the seasoning requiring a cleaning and re-seasoning.

 To season a pan, rinse it with hot water (no soap) and dry completely.
 Coat the entire piece of cookware inside and out with vegetable oil.
 Cook it in a 450-500 degree oven until it quits smoking (about 15 minutes).
 Take it out, pour out any excess oil and put it back in the oven upside-down on a piece of foil.
-Lower the oven temperature to 250 and cook it for two more hours.
+Lower the oven temperature to 250 degrees and cook it for two more hours.
 After it cools, test it by touching it.
 If it’s smooth, it’s ready.
 If it’s sticky, it didn’t get hot enough.
 Scrape off any gummy places and start over.

 Thick bottomed stainless steel stock pots for boiling water for potatoes, pasta and for making stock.